 4. Anza Borrego Desert State Park for Stargazing and Hiking

-Another under-the-radar park in California, Anza Borrego definitely delivers on the “cheap weekend getaways” in California.
-Anza Borrego Desert State Park is designated BLM land, which – in terms of budget – means camping will be free here.
+Another under-the-radar park in California, Anza Borrego definitely delivers on the “cheap weekend getaways” front.
+Anza Borrego Desert State Park is designated BLM land, which – in terms of budget – means camping here will be free here.

 You read that correctly.
 Free!